-Concept Definition Exemplars Family Family is any group of people who live together and depend on one another for physical, emotional, or financial support (Taylor et al., 2019).
-Aging of Family Members Community Support Expanding Family Family Dynamics Family Response to Health Alterations Family Response to Health Promotion Family Structure and Roles Family-Centered Care Fluids & Electrolytes Fluid and electrolyte balance refers to the body's maintaining of homeostasis of fluid volume and electrolytes by a number of mechanisms that facilitate fluid and electrolyte movement within the body, including organs and body systems, osmosis, diffusion, active transport, and capillary filtration (Taylor et al., 2019).
+Concept Definition Exemplars Family Family is any group of people who live together and depend on one another for physical, emotional, or financial support (Taylor, 2019).
+Aging of Family Members Community Support Expanding Family Family Dynamics Family Response to Health Alteratio Family Response to Health Promotio Family Structure and Roles Family-Centered Care Fluids & Electrolytes Fluid and electrolyte balance refers to the body's maintaining of homeostasis of fluid volume and electrolytes by a number of mechanisms that facilitate fluid and electrolyte movement within the body, including organs and body systems, osmosis, diffusion, active transport, and capillary filtration (Taylor, 2019).
 Acute Renal Failure Chronic Renal Failure Electrolyte Balance Fluid Balance Gastroenteritis Shock Functional Ability Functional ability is a person's ability to perform activities of daily living (ADLs) and instrumental activities of daily living (IADLs).
-ADLs are those self-care activities that the patient must accomplish each day to meet personal needs; they include personal hygiene/bathing, dressing/ grooming, feeding, and toileting.
+ADLs are those self-care activities that the patient must accomplish each day to meet personal needs; they include personal hygiene/bathing, dressing/grooming, feeding, toileting, and transferring.
 Many patients cannot perform such activities easily.
-IADLs include those complex skills needed for independent living, including meal preparation, grocery shopping, household management, finances, and transportation.
-(Hinkle & Cheever, 2018) • Activities of Daily Hygiene • Personal Hygiene Grief & Loss Grief is an internal emotional reaction to loss, such as caused by separation or by death.
+IADLs include those complex skills needed for independent living, including meal preparation, grocery shopping, household and financial management, medication management, telephone usage, and transportation (Hinkle, Cheever, & Overbaugh, 2022). • Activities of Daily Hygiene • Personal Hygiene Grief & Loss Grief is an internal emotional reaction to loss, such as caused by separation or by death.
 Loss occurs when a valued person, object, or situation is changed or becomes inaccessible such that its value is diminished or removed.
-Normal expressions of grief may be physical (crying, headaches, difficulty sleeping, fatigue), emotional (feelings of sadness and yearning), social (feeling detached from others and isolating oneself from social contact), and spiritual (questioning the reason for your loss, the purpose of pain and suffering, the purpose of life and the meaning of death).
-(Taylor et al., 2019) Anticipatory Grieving Children's Response to Loss Death and Dying Elder's Response to Loss Perinatal Loss Response to Loss Across the Life Span Situational Loss
+Normal expressions of grief may be physical (crying, headaches, difficulty sleeping, fatigue), emotional (feelings of sadness and yearning), social (feeling detached from others and isolating oneself from social contact), and spiritual (questioning the reason for your loss, the purpose of pain and suffering, the purpose of life and the meaning of death) (Taylor, 2019).
+Anticipatory Grieving Children's Response to Loss Death and Dying Elder's Response to Loss Perinatal Loss Response to Loss Across the Life Span Situational Loss